Hemingway's Whiskey: Commercial performance

 Hemingway's Whiskey debuted at number one on the US Billboard 200 chart, selling 183,000 copies in its first week.
 This was Chesney's sixth album to reach number one, thus ranking him second among country artists with the most number one albums, only behind Garth Brooks.
 In its second week, the album dropped to number two on the Billboard 200, selling an additional 65,000 copies.
 In its third week, it fell to number six on the chart with 40,000 copies sold.
 In its fourth week, the album plummeted to number thirteen upon selling 26,126 copies.
 As of July 2, 2011, the album has sold 850,706 copies in the United States.
-On August 25, 2011, the album was certified platinum by the Recording Industry Association of America for sales of over a million copies in the United States.
+On November 18, 2022, the album was certified 2× platinum by the Recording Industry Association of America for sales of over two million copies in the United States.